 Real-Deal Mapo Dofu

 Not ready to give up on your meat just yet?
 You can still wade into the soy waters with this classic mapo tofu (or "dofu," as it's sometimes styled), featuring both tofu and beef—a surprisingly simple dish that takes just 15 minutes to put together.
 We cook the meat in a chili-infused oil, along with other aromatics and flavor enhancers like garlic, ginger, chili broad bean paste, and Shaoxing wine.
-The result is a bowlful of simmered silken tofu and beef coated in the fiery-hot oil, and it's dangerously addictive.
+The result is a bowlful of simmered silken tofu and beef coated in the fiery-hot oil, and it's dangerously enjoyable.
 Serve with plenty of white rice for a cooling counterpoint.

 Silken Tofu With Spicy Sausage

 Steamed silken tofu topped with meat and gravy is a homey Chinese comfort-food staple.
 While traditional preparations use minced pork that's been marinated for hours, we keep the prep time to a minimum (and add some Western flair besides) by starting instead with spicy Italian sausage, cooked in a thick, glossy sauce of shiitake mushrooms, soy sauce, oyster sauce, and cornstarch.

 Banh Mi Panzanella